-Below are some of our recent resources and projects.
+Below are some of our events, resources, and projects.

 Here are more of our featured resources and projects: